Connecticut Valley Mfg. Company / CONVALCO

 Samuel A. Smith & Henry Lewis

 The first of the locations is the impoundment created by the Dolan Pond Dam, a four-foot-tall structure that despite its low stature provided enough energy to power at various times a fulling mill, an ivory products shop, several wood-turning enterprises, and an auger factory—Samuel Smith & Company.
 Smith and his associates set up shop after purchasing the dam and an adjacent mill building from button manufacturer William Strickland in the mid-19th century.
-Samuels Smith's enterprise was one of a handful of auger manufacturing businesses that set up shop in Middlesex County, an area long associated with the production of bits for the New England shipbuilding industry.
+Samuels Smith's enterprise was one of a dozen or so of auger manufacturing businesses that set up shop in Middlesex County, an area long associated with the production of bits for the New England shipbuilding industry.

 In 1868, Samuel Smith reorganized the company for reasons unknown, taking on New Haven hardware dealer A. H. Kimberly as a partner.
 The operation, named Smith & Kimberly, operated both the auger manufactory and a retail outlet.
 The firm was short-lived but is significant in that it acquired the rights to the products of Lewis & Company, a bit maker located just five miles away in the town of Westbrook.(2) Henry C. Lewis, the driving force behind the Westbrook Company, had patented a commercially viable countersink in 1866 and a single-twist auger with a solitary spur in 1869.(3)